shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/env_config_ref.md

 In our example, we haven’t specified any settings for our apps aside from `location`.
 So, in our configuration’s current state, our three apps will use the default values for all of their settings.
 So, how do we know what configuration settings are available?

-**NOTE:** While it’s not a requirement that Toolkit configurations be sparse, the Default Configuration is a sparse configuration.
+{% include info title="Note" content="While it’s not a requirement that Toolkit configurations be sparse, the Default Configuration is a sparse configuration." %}

 ### Discovering available configuration settings